risk-first/website/Purpose-Development-Team.md

  - The Finance team are there to avoid the risk of [running out of money](Scarcity-Risks.md#funding-risk) and ensuring that the bills get paid (avoiding [Legal Risks](Operational-Risk.md)).
  - The Human Resources team are there to make sure staff are hired, managed and leave properly.
 Doing this avoids [inefficiency](Scarcity-Risk.md#Schedule-Risk), [Reputation Damage](Communication-Risk#trust--belief-risk), [Morale Issues](Agency-Risk.md#morale) and [Legal Risks](Operational-Risk.md).
- - The best doctors are the ones with the best [Internal Models](Glossary.md#internal-model).
+ - The best doctors have accurate [Internal Models](Glossary.md#internal-model).
 They can best diagnose the illnesses and figure out treatments that improve the patient's [balance of risk](Glossary.md#balance-of-risk).
 Medical Students are all taught to 'first, do no harm':

 > "given an existing problem, it may be better not to do something, or even to do nothing, than to risk causing more harm than good." - [Primum non nocere, _Wikipedia_](https://en.wikipedia.org/wiki/Primum_non_nocere).